dbader13/academic-kickstart/content/publication/2020-dzbh/index.md

 publication: "2020 IEEE High Performance Extreme Computing Conference"
 publication_short: "HPEC"

-abstract: "As emerging applications become more and more distributed and decentralized, how to design and build a faulttolerant network system with high Quality of Service (QoS) guarantee has become a challenging problem.
-In this paper, we formulate an unique optimal replica placement problem in terms of minimizing the replica placement cost subject to both QoS and fault-tolerant constraints at the same time.
-Based on the generalized graph model, we prove that the optimal replica placement problem is NP-hard.
-To solve the problem, our proposed a novel heuristic based greedy solution that comprises of two interesting rounding algorithms that are applied in tandem on the results preprocessed by a relaxed linear programming component.
-We further prove our the proposed greedy algorithm actually is a 2-approximate algorithm."
+abstract: "Large fault-tolerant network systems with high Quality of Service (QoS) guarantee are critical in many real world applications and entail diverse replica placement problems.
+In this paper, the replica placement problem in terms of minimizing the replica placement cost subject to both QoS and fault-tolerant constraints is formulated as a binary integer linear programming problem first and then relaxed as a linear programming problem.
+Given the optimal fractional linear programming solution, we propose a two-step rounding algorithm to obtain its integer solution.
+In the first step, a half rounding algorithm is used to simplify the problem.
+In the second step, a cheapest amortized cost rounding algorithm uses a novel metric, named amortized cost, to make locally optimal rounding decision for the remaining vertices independently.
+Furthermore, a conflict resolution algorithm is presented to tackle the situations when different vertices make conflicting rounding decisions.
+Finally, we prove that the proposed two-step rounding algorithm has a 2-approximation ratio when the additional conflict cost meets a given constraint."

 # Summary.
 An optional shortened abstract.
 summary: ""